jdee/violation/README.md

 =========

 ```
 NOTE: This software is currently unreleased.
-Look for a release when Xcode 6 and iOS 8 near production.
+Look for a release when Xcode 6 and iOS 8 near
+production.
 ```

-Violation is a collection of utility software.
-For now, it's a framework comprising a custom gesture recognizer for iOS and a custom control that uses it.
-In the future, it may expand to include other sorts of software, for mobile platforms and otherwise.
+Violation is a framework comprising a custom gesture recognizer for iOS, a custom control that uses it and a customizable, general-purpose button.

 The word _violation_ is a loaded term in computing, referring to a runtime error or the failure to observe the terms of a license.
 It's short and memorable, and happily it does not conflict with other